 Yes, emergency or same-day calls typically justify 50-100% higher travel rates due to route inefficiency and immediate response requirements.
 Make sure this premium is clearly communicated when clients request emergency service.

-How do I handle travel charges for multiple stops in one day?
+How do I handle travel expenses for multiple stops in a single day?

 For route efficiency, charge travel from your shop to the first job, then mileage between subsequent jobs, and return travel to your shop.
 Some businesses offer discounts when jobs are geographically clustered on the same day.

-Can I include travel time in my regular hourly rate instead of charging separately?
+Can I include travel time in my regular hourly rate, rather than charging separately?

 You can, but this approach often leads to undercharging for distant jobs and overcharging for local ones.
 Separate travel charges provide transparency and ensure fair pricing based on actual costs incurred.